SEPTA Route 104

 Route 104 is a bus route operated by SEPTA between Upper Darby's 69th Street Transportation Center and the North Campus of West Chester University in West Chester, Pennsylvania.
 Route 104 initially was a streetcar line which operated parallel to the West Chester Pike (PA Route 3) and was operated by the Philadelphia Suburban Transportation Company (a.k.a.
 "Red Arrow Lines").
+The former line spurred the development of streetcar suburbs in Upper Darby, Haverford Township, and communities in Chester County.

 History

 Rail service

 Route 104 was established in 1895, by the newly established Philadelphia and West Chester Traction Company.
 In 1936, the P&W went bankrupt and was reorganized as the Philadelphia Suburban Transit Company taking the line with it.
 At the corner of West Chester Pike and Darby Road was the Battle of Llanerch which was a physical and legal struggle between the PRR and the Philadelphia and West Chester Traction Company.
 There was concern that a new trolley to Newtown would hurt the PRR line to Newtown and therefore they tried to block it as they had to cross each other at this location.

 In 1954, rail service was cut back to the Westgate Hills section of Haverford Township in order to allow the Pennsylvania Department of Highways (now PennDOT) to expand the highway into its current configuration.
 By 1958, all rail service on the West Chester Pike corridor was replaced by bus service.